mwang87/q2_metabolomics/README.md

 #### Compute pairwise canberra distances and visualization in interactive PCoA space

-To compute all pairwise canberra distances, you can use the qiime diversity beta function:
+To compute all pairwise canberra distances, you can use the Qiime2 diversity beta function:

 ```
 qiime diversity beta \
   --i-table feature_mzmine2_cat.qza \
   --p-metric canberra \
-  --output-dir canberra_qiime2
+  --o-feature_table canberra_qiime2
 ```

 The output consists of a distance matrix, comprising the canberra distances of all pairs of samples provided in the mass spectral feature table.
 You can specify a distance metric of your choice using the --p-metric option (e.g. braycurtis, jaccard, mahalanobis, euclidean, etc.)